AMICI-dev/AMICI/INSTALL.md

 Now, you are ready to use AMICI in the virtual environment.

+#### Anaconda on Mac

+If the above installation does not work for you, try installing AMICI
+via:

+    CFLAGS="-stdlib=libc++" CC=clang CXX=clang pip3 install --verbose amici

+This will use the `clang` compiler.

+You will have to pass the same options when compiling any model later on.
+This can be done by inserting the following code before calling `sbml2amici`:

+    import os
+    os.environ['CC'] = 'clang'
+    os.environ['CXX'] = 'clang'
+    os.environ['CFLAGS'] = '-stdlib=libc++'

+(For further discussion see https://github.com/ICB-DCM/AMICI/issues/357)

 ### Windows

 To install AMICI on Windows using python, you can proceed as follows: